blckngm/titun/README.md

 WantedBy=multi-user.target
 ```

-Now if you want to run a TiTun device `tun0`, put its configuration at
+Now if you want to run a TiTun interface `tun0`, put its configuration at
 `/etc/titun/tun0.conf`, write a script `/etc/titun/tun0.up.sh` to configure IP
 address, routes, DNS etc., write a script `/etc/titun/tun0.down.sh` to reverse
 those changes, and use `systemctl (start|stop|reload|restart|status) titun@tun0`